-Mission requirement Minimum success (time to judge: 1 year after the end of the Full success (time to judge: end of mission period [3 Extra success (time to judge: mission end review) initial C/O) years]) estimate accuracy of Difference between Difference between latitude distribution of DPR and AMeDAS on DPR and ground-based monthly-averaged domestic precipitation rain gauges around the global precipitation amount averaged world on long-term - amount: through 12 months: average of precipitation +/- 10% or smaller around +/- 10% amount: +/- 10% or smaller Always-on observation Always-on observation DPR meets functional Beyond the mission with 0.2 mm/hr with 0.5 mm/hr and performance period, DPR meets sensitivity from non- sensitivity by KuPR or requirements and can functional and Sun-synchronous orbit KaPR always observe performance with 65 degrees of precipitation with 0.2 requirements and can orbital inclination mm/hr sensitivity. always observe precipitation with 0.2 mm/hr sensitivity.
+Mission requirement Minimum success (time to judge: 1 year after the end of the initial C/O) Full success (time to judge: end of mission period [3 years]) Extra success (time to judge: mission end review) estimate accuracy of latitude distribution of monthly-averaged global precipitation amount: +/- 10% or smaller Difference between DPR and AMeDAS on domestic precipitation amount averaged through 12 months: around +/- 10% Difference between DPR and ground-based rain gauges around the world on long-term average of precipitation amount: +/- 10% or smaller - Always-on observation with 0.2 mm/hr sensitivity from non- Sun-synchronous orbit with 65 degrees of orbital inclination Always-on observation with 0.5 mm/hr sensitivity by KuPR or KaPR DPR meets functional and performance requirements and can always observe precipitation with 0.2 mm/hr sensitivity.
+Beyond the mission period, DPR meets functional and performance requirements and can always observe precipitation with 0.2 mm/hr sensitivity.